MoOx/phenomic/docs/content/docs/faq.md

 The message is pretty clear.
 You have to examine your code and check carefully what can be rendered differently.
 Feel free to ask for help on the support chat.

-Here is some common cases for this warning
+Here are some common cases for this warning:

 ### Date and time

-Due to the different timezone between build server and your visitors, generated date and can be different.
-You should set timezone when generating date.
+Due to the different timezone between the build server and your visitors, generated date and time can be different.
+To fix this, ensure that the timezone is correctly set.

 Example with `moment.js`